Growing Up REALLY Drug Free --- A True Story

 clinics in the country.

-By the time I entered grade school, we had a close but ever widening
+the time I entered grade school, we also had a close but ever widening

 circle of other friends with whom we shared a rather unique set of

-came up.
+care came up.
 We learned early on not to bring it up.
-After all, it was
+After all,

 religious.
-It WAS our way of life, but we felt doctors should be
+It WAS an important part of our way of life, but we felt

 Even though we were very careful not to offer unsolicited health